pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

 We can connect to deepstream's JS client as shown above.
 For this tutorial, I have used deepstream's hosted version called deepstreamHub.
 For this, navigate to deepstream's [dashboard](dashboard.deepstreamhub.com) and create an account for free.
 Next, add a new application and give it a name.
 On the home page of this application, you'll find something called the APP URL.
 Add this URL in the above code.

-deepstream comes with a many [authentication mechanisms](https://deepstreamhub.com/tutorials/guides/security-overview/#authentication).
-For our application, we will simply use the NO AUTH mechanism for the sake of simplicity of this tutorial.
+deepstream comes with many [authentication mechanisms](https://deepstreamhub.com/tutorials/guides/security-overview/#authentication).
+For our application, we will simply use the `NO AUTH` mechanism for the sake of simplicity of this tutorial.
 This is the reason why the first parameter of the login method is left empty.
 You can also choose to skip this paramater completely.
 Login method's callback has two parameters- `success` is a boolean variable, which if true implies that the login was successful and `data` contains some user specific data such as a unique ID.
 This data is different for different users.
 We'll use this unique ID in order to differentiate between multiple avatars generated by different users that would appear in the scene.

 ```javascript
 //startup by creating a new record for each user